Event box

 Installing Software on Alpine with Conda and Mamba (an RC Primer)

-Friday, February 7, 2025 from 10:00-11:00AM
+Friday, September 19, 2025 from 11:00AM-12:00PM

 Research software is often complex and difficult to manage, particularly on shared high-performance computing systems like the Alpine cluster housed at CU Boulder.
 Conda is an open-source software and environment management system that makes it easy to install complex software packages and their dependencies.
 Conda supports multiple languages and is particularly well-suited for managing Python and R software environments.
 In this RC Primer* we will cover using Conda, and its newer, faster relative, “Mamba”, to create Python and R environments on the Alpine cluster.